 Why are children at risk in children’s programs?

-One core reality in children’s programming is this: children are at risk of sexual abuse in rising numbers, and many adults entrusted with protecting children have no working knowledge of the facts pertaining to sexual abuse or sexual abusers.
+One core reality in children’s programming is this: the risk of sexual abuse is ensnaring children in rising numbers, and many adults entrusted with protecting children simply don’t have the facts about sexual abuse or sexual abusers.
 Given this reality, sexual abusers continue to move in the shadows created by ignorance and denial.

 What should children’s programs do to prevent sexual abuse?